 Victims families may need to act

 Unless law enforcement arrests the driver on suspicion of DUI, there is a good chance that they will not face criminal charges.
 Nevertheless, the victim’s family may hold the negligent driver accountable by filing a wrongful death lawsuit.
-Often families are paid for loss of income, medical expenses related to the injuries, and survivors’ pain and suffering.
+Often families are paid for loss of income, loss of consortium, medical expenses related to the injuries, and survivors’ pain and suffering.